rbatllet/private-blockchain/docs/API_GUIDE.md

     // Returns the block with the specified hash or null if not found }

+// Update an existing block in the database public boolean updateBlock(Block block) {
+    // Updates an existing block with transaction management and logging
+    // Parameters:
+    //   - block: The block object to update (ID must be set to identify the target block)
+    // Returns: true if update was successful, false otherwise
+    // Features:
+    //   - Full transaction management with automatic rollback on error
+    //   - Integrated LoggingManager support for operation tracking
+    //   - Preserves blockchain integrity by using entity merge operations
+    //   - Thread-safe when used with proper locking (caller responsibility)
+    // Use Cases: Custom metadata updates, block property modifications, test scenarios }

 // Add authorized key with specific timestamp (for CLI operations) boolean added = blockchain.addAuthorizedKey(publicKeyString, "User Name", specificTimestamp);